 The interactive program will include study visits for participants to get acquainted with the Netherlands’ experience in Local Economic Development.
 Participants will visit the Municipality of The Hague, where they will learn from their long-term economic strategy and from different projects implemented for local business creation.

 In order for participants to better understand local economic development strategies and the role of entrepreneurship, study visits are also likely to include incubators, co-working spaces and examples of successful social enterprises.

 The course fee is € 3.150,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Travel to and from The Hague and accommodation are not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.

 For questions or more information about this course, please direct your inquiry to email@example.com or call +31(70) 37 38 695.

 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.

-The Local Economic Development course will take place in The Hague from 14 to 25 June 2021.
-The application deadline is 7 May 2021.
+The application deadline is 9 April 2021.
 Incomplete forms will be neither accepted nor considered in the selection process.